Lviv State Choreographic School: 1973—1991

 From 1973 to 1991 (18 years) the school was under control of Maria Zama-Belova.
 Under her guidance the quantity of students rose from 100 to 300 and pedagogical stuff expanded from 20 to 40 teachers.

 From 1974 new job position was added-director of studies.
 Nadezhda Kotyk has been working from many years on this position.
 Along with the Executive Board she improves the studying process and the school in general (equipment and reconstruction of classes).

 This was the period of violent creative growth.
 New famous choreographers came to school: Ol’ha Startinevs’kaya, ballet dancers and soloists Ol’ha Samoylenko, Lev Blahoi, Sergey Astrems’kiy, Lidiya Zotova, Alla Serdtseva, Oksana Orliuta, L’ubov Luhovskaya.
 All of them were the students of first intakes of Lviv Ballet School.

 Moreover, Petros Malkhasiants (Honored Artist of Ukraine), Mikhail Zaslavs’kiy (Honored Artist of Buriatiya), German Isupov (Honored Artist of Ukraine), Nina Pospelova, Sergey Naenko, Galina Klescheva should be mentioned.

 Within years the only producer of school annual concerts has been L’udmila Marina, the most prolific and famous professional of musical and theatrical dramatic composition.

 It is very important to mention some more pedagogues: Iryna Krasnogorova (Honored Artist of Ukraine), El’za Starikova (Honored Artist of Ukraine), Nina Balukhina, Nikolay Panasiuk, L’udmila Orlovskaya, Nelli Tovstanova, Valentina Kovalenko, Valentina Shevchenko, Galina Sakhnovskaya and some young teachers Nataliya Smut and Tatiana Rozdobud’ko.
 Hand by hand they work with piano accompaniers: L’ubov Kulyk, L’udmila Yen’ko, Tatiyana Zhurikova, Adeliya Yatsena, Nina Guzikova, Alla Treplina, Ol’ha Yavorskaya, Lidiya Proniuk, Nona Tchekalenko, Svetlana Tikhonenko, Elena Nemira, Igor’ Tetel’baum, Adriana Masliak, Viktoriya Aliokhina, Oxana Kuidytch, Nina Mervins’ka, Oxana Syvokhyp, Galyna Stots’kaya, Valentina Tarchinets’, Svetlana Krupa, Iryna Kos, Nataliya Zykrytch, Alina Zhurikova.
 All their skills are put into the souls and bodies o students, into the world of music and dance, the name of which is ballet.

 Since 1985 school has changed the mode of studies, which now last 7 years, not 5 as it was previously.
 Annually on the basis of school seminars for directors and headmasters of different choreographic groups are conducted.
 Curriculums and programmes for choreographic and musical disciplines were elaborated.
 Two departments were created of choreographic and theoretical disciplines.

 The school was participating in different festivals-contests, where it took prize-winning places.
-So, in 1989 during the first contest-festival “The Festival of Children Dance” in Odessa the school became the laureate (choreographic composition “Carpathians”, music by Kos-Anatol’skiy, staging by Honored Artist of Ukraine P. Malkhasiants.
+So, in 1989 during the first contest-festival “The Festival of Children Dance” in Odesa the school became the laureate (choreographic composition “Carpathians”, music by Anatoliy Kos-Anatolsky, staging by Honored Artist of Ukraine P. Malkhasiants.